vuejs/docs/src/guide/essentials/reactivity-fundamentals.md

 console.log(count.value) // 1
 ```

-Ref unwrapping only happens when nested inside a reactive object.
-There is no unwrapping performed when the ref is accessed from an array or a native collection type like `Map`:
+Ref unwrapping only happens when nested inside a deep reactive object.
+It does not apply when it is accessed as a property of a [shallow reactive object](/api/reactivity-advanced.html#shallowreactive).

+In addition, there is no unwrapping performed when the ref is accessed from an array or a native collection type like `Map`:

 ```js
 const books = reactive([ref('Vue 3 Guide')])